 Herbs and fruit are best enjoyed in the season unless you turn them into something wonderful like herbal jelly.
 Herbed jelly or jam on your toast can do wonders for the start of a winter's day, to say nothing of what it could do to your Christmas ham.
-And just as with making garden candles, you don't necessarily have to start from scratch to infuse your jellies with the senses of your herb garden.
+And just like garden candles, you don't necessarily have to start from scratch to infuse your jellies with the senses of your herb garden.
 'Homemade' herb jellies are another great gift idea and a nice seasoning to have on hand in your kitchen.

 02 of 11